xparq/Out_of_Nothing/README.txt

 	+ debug console log on/off, and check how it affects the fps!
 - Measure FPS without /full/ screen clear & redraw.
 - Test on T400 + Win7!
+- Better (de)coupling between SFML and the World!
+  The generic World should also be able to use vectors, and time, without sf::Vector2 and sf::Clock.
+  - Some light adapter ("native generic" <-> SFML) classes could do.
 ?
 If performance doesn't mind, move to a less cumbersome design where shapes aren't kept persistently all the time, but recreated for each frame anew, as needed, and *the way they are needed* (rather than modifying them, e.g.